matthew-shaw/matthew-shaw.github.io/docs/blog/posts/fitness-journey-3.md

 As a software developer, no project is complete without a retrospective.
 Reflecting on the process, a few things stand out, many of which echo the principles in _Atomic Habits_, which was an inspirational resource for me.

 1. **Trust the Process (_Plateau of Latent Potential_)**: There were plateaus and rebounds.
 In weeks 45-48, my weight stalled completely at 71.6 kg.
 In the past, this would have caused me to panic, over-train, or crash diet.
 This time, I trusted the data.
-I was in what James Clear calls the _"Plateau of Latent Potential"_ —the work was being done, but the results were delayed.
+I was in what James Clear calls the _"Plateau of Latent Potential"_ -the work was being done, but the results were delayed.
 I knew my deficit was in place, and sure enough, the trend resumed.
 You must trust the system, not the noisy data of a single day.
 2. **Consistency Beats Intensity (_Systems > Goals_)**: This entire journey was not about _"beasting"_ myself in the gym, or starving myself.
 It was about the relentless, boring, and sustainable effect of consistency.
 A 500 kcal deficit is barely noticeable.
 A 30-minute run at 145 bpm is challenging but not destructive.
 Each time I did it, I was _"casting a vote"_ for the new identity I wanted to build.
 My goal might have been to reach a healthy weight, but the system was what got me there: daily calorie tracking, structured exercise, and weekly reviews.
 I didn't wake up every day trying to _"lose weight"_; I just followed my system.
 The outcome became inevitable.
 3. **The 5% Goals Were Critical (_Make it Satisfying_)**: A 25 kg weight loss goal is demoralising.
 A 5% goal (4.7 kg) is achievable.
 The plan in [Part 1](fitness-journey-1.md) to set these incremental goals was a lifeline.
 The "Goals" table in [Part 2](fitness-journey-2.md) shows I ticked one off every 2-3 months.
 This turned long-term delayed gratification into short-term reward.
 It was the perfect way to _"Make it Satisfying"_ and keep the _"dopamine reward train"_ on the tracks.

 !!! quote "Atomic Habits"
 _"You do not rise to the level of your goals, you fall to the level of your systems."_

-I've learned that self-discipline isn't about pure willpower — it's about environment design.
+I've learned that self-discipline isn't about pure willpower - it's about environment design.
 By building a system of positive habits that are obvious, attractive, easy, and satisfying, the outcomes took care of themselves

 ## Final Thoughts

-A year ago, I called this _"a scientific, analytical, and evidence-based journey."_ Now I can say it was also a deeply human one — equal parts data and discipline, calculation and consistency.
+A year ago, I called this _"a scientific, analytical, and evidence-based journey."_ Now I can say it was also a deeply human one - equal parts data and discipline, calculation and consistency.
 I wrote; _"I just don't want to let social anxiety keep me from enjoying life."_

 The data shows the physical change.
 But the real outcome is the one I can't plot on a graph.
 It's the energy to do my job, commute, and still have time for my family.
 It's the confidence of knowing I can take my shirt off on a beach and the only thing on my mind will be enjoying the moment.

 By treating my body as a system to understand rather than a problem to fix, I turned an aspiration into a reproducible process.
-This wasn't luck, and it wasn't just hard work — it was science applied with persistence, guided by the principles of habit formation.
+This wasn't luck, and it wasn't just hard work - it was science applied with persistence, guided by the principles of habit formation.

 I'm not just lighter or fitter now; I'm living proof that consistent evidence-based effort works.
 I didn't just run a 12-month project; I built a system for a healthier life.
 And in _this_ case, the system works.